You are viewing the New York/Venezuela Chapter

 Type: Official Report · Year: 2026 · Source: UNHCR / IOM

 The 2026 RMRP documents that 7.7 million Venezuelans have been displaced globally.
 The report identifies social cohesion and intercultural dialogue as critical priorities.
-The Venezuela Chapter operates within this mandate: contemporary art as a tool for community cohesion among Venezuelans in diaspora.
+The New York/Venezuela Chapter operates within this mandate: contemporary art as a tool for community cohesion among Venezuelans in diaspora.

 Access the source →